Chicago Construction Accident Attorney

 The at-fault party’s insurance claims adjuster is asking for my statement.
 What should I say?

 Nothing.
 Even if you do not say anything controversial, the statement you will issue can undermine your chances of obtaining a fair settlement.
 The insurance company often uses anything you say against you.
-If the adjuster insists on hearing your side, simply tell them to speak with one of our established construction injury attorneys.
+If the adjuster insists on hearing your side, simply tell them to speak with one of our established construction injury attorneys in Chicago.

 I am a pedestrian.
 Am I entitled to compensation if I sustained injury from debris or other material that has fallen off a construction site?